Become a Patron!

 However more than that, when you’re in a foreign country, and no one speaks the same language, and something doesn’t go right, yet you somehow solve that problem, all by yourself, because you have to; then it instills in you a greater self-belief.
 It makes you resilient to future problems because you’ve been through far worse.

 However the greatest lesson you’ll learn from travelling solo is you’ll become unreliant on other people.
-There’s no greater freedom than wanting to do something, like see a movie, or go to an exhibition, and doing that, without having to worry about if someone else is available, willing, and free.
+There’s no greater freedom than wanting to do something, like seeing a movie, or exploring an exhibition, and doing that, without having to worry about if someone else is available, willing, and free.
 You can just go and do it.
+Nothing is off-limits.

 Never again miss out on a cheap flight, a concert ticket, or seeing that random indie pop-up exhibition because you had no-one else to go with.
 Never miss out on anything again.